 On the other hand, if you are not using a Samsung device, there are third-party alternatives that allow you precise volume scaling up to 1% instead of 5% which is the minimum on the system volume scale.

-We run into an app called Precise Volume that does just that, allows for precise volume tweaking.
-You can find it and download it, here.
+We run into an app called Precise Volume that does just that and allows for precise volume tweaking.
+You can find and download Precise Volume on Play Store.
+It’s simple to use and you can

 3. Disable Absolute Volume in Developer options